Inside the Axient Digital Micro Bodypack

 Eliminating the external antenna is one of the biggest advances in the ADX1M design.
 This is a bold departure from literally every other wireless bodypack on the market.

 To eliminate the battery door, we developed a slide-in external battery that literally becomes part of the case.
-The SB910M battery provides a robust 7+ -plus hours of runtime, but more importantly, it slides firmly into place, preventing any liquid from reaching the contacts.
+The SB910M battery provides a robust 7+ -plus hours of runtime, but more importantly, it slides firmly into place, with aim of preventing any liquid from reaching the contacts.
 Two are included with each ADX1M purchased.

 A lot of thought went into learning how micro bodypacks are physically worn, looking for and addressing points of weakness in all operational aspects, including RF performance and moisture resistance.
 But before we could start selling the ADX1M, it had to be tested.